sara-filiaci/portfolio-gender-based-violence-analysis/README.md

 # Cleaned Datasets

-The `data_clean` folder contains all datasets used for the analysis.
+The `Violenza di genere/data_clean` folder contains all datasets used for the analysis.

 ## 1522 Hotline
 - `1522_modalità_conoscenza.csv`